SSB Interview Process for CDS, NDA, TA, AFCAT, and Other

 - Vacha (which means speech; Interview conducted for this)

 - Karma (which means deeds or actions; Group testing is done for this)

-- After the Aspirants are settled in, an ‘Opening Address’ takes place where an officer of the board briefs the Aspirants of their stay for the next 5 days.
+- After the Aspirants are settled in, an ‘Opening Address’ takes place where an officer of the board briefs them of their stay for the next 5 days.

 - In some boards (esp.
-Air Force) the Reporting day is regarded as the Day 1 of SSB and the testing starts on the same day
+Air Force), the Reporting day is regarded as Day 1 of SSB, and the testing starts on the same day

 The first day involves 3 tests:

 - Officer Intelligence Rating Test (OIR Test - Paper 1 & Paper 2)

 Officer Intelligence Rating Test (OIR Test): The first day involves the ‘Officer Intelligence Rating Test,’ which consists of Verbal and Non-verbal Tests.
 The Aspirant gets two booklets having 40 questions each.
 The time allotted for each pamphlet is 15- 17 minutes.

 For more details, click here - Officer Intelligence Rating (OIR)

 Picture Perception & Discussion Test (PP&DT): This test can be further categorized into: